daniel5151/choochoos/docs/k4/kernel.md

 ### UART IRQs

 The UART combined interrupts are supported in the kernel as events `52` for UART1 and `54` for UART2.
-UART interrupts are enabled in user space by writting to the UART's CTLR (control register).
+UART interrupts are enabled in user space by writing to the UART's CTLR (control register).
 For ease of use, a the following struct is defined in `ts7200.h`: